Summing Mixer Speaker Controller Analog Studio Summing FAQ

 Power Supply PSU and plug adaptor

-Neumann, Lawo and Filtek transformer summing amps are equipped with a huge voltage regulator stabilizer circuit.
+- Neumann, Lawo, and Filtek transformer summing amps are equipped with a built-in, precise, high-capacity voltage regulator/stabilizer circuit.

 PSU: 110-240VAC to 18-24 VDC 0,6-1,5A (world wide) EU plug